testIT-WebTester/webtester-core/documentation/chapters/getting-started.md

 button, the username field and the password field.
 We'll identify these two fields by id, while we'll use the class to get the login button.

 We need to make sure that we are on the correct page @PostConstruct of the PageObject.
-To achieve this the page title is matched with the title we expect.
-In our case the title should be the following.
+To achieve this the visibility of a PageObject is verified.
+In our case the login button is checked.

-> Welcome to Twitter - Login or Sign up

 For all the gory details, please view the source code below at line 23.